dymensionxyz/local-dymension/ethermint/integrate_with_metamask.md

 Instructions for adding the dymension-ethermint network to the metamask and sync an account.

-# Init and start node
+## Init and start node

 Init and start dymension-ethermint node by following [these instructions](./dymension_ethermint_node.md)

 ## Adding a New Network

-Open the MetaMask extension on your browser.
+Open the metamask extension on your browser.
 Then click the top right circle and go to Settings > Networks > Add Network and fill the form as shown below.

 ```yaml